 Educating the Whole Person

 At Rock Point School, our goal is to help students learn and grow in every aspect of their lives, in and out of the classroom.
-Whether we are analyzing the energy output of our solar orchard, or playing ultimate frisbee, or building houses with Habitat for Humanity, we encourage students to regard each experience as a chance to learn about themselves and their world.
-We are particularly proud of our service and travel programs that make learning relevant and memorable.
+Whether we are analyzing the energy output of our solar orchard, or playing ultimate frisbee, or writing a one-act play, we encourage students to regard each experience as a chance to learn about themselves and their world.
 Our classroom teachers and residential educators work closely together to provide a unified approach, helping students see that learning is a lifelong endeavor that does not stop at the classroom walls.

 Core Learning Skills